Social control: History

-As briefly defined above, the means to enforce social control can be either informal or formal.
-Sociologist Edward A. Ross argues that belief systems exert a greater control on human behavior than laws imposed by government, no matter what form the beliefs take.

-Social control is considered one of the foundations of order within society.

-Definition of the concept

-Roodenburg identifies the concept of social control as a classical concept.
+The term "social control" was first introduced to sociology by Albion Woodbury Small and George Edgar Vincent in 1894.
+However, at the time, sociologists only showed sporadic interest in the subject.
 While the concept of social control has been around since the formation of organized sociology, the meaning has been altered over time.
 Originally, the concept simply referred to society's ability to regulate itself.
 However, in the 1930s, the term took on its more modern meaning of an individual's conversion to conformity.
-Academics began to study Social control theory as a separate field in the early 20th century.
+Academics began to study social control theory as a separate field in the early 20th century.
+Within the 20th century, social scientists presumed that religion was still a principal factor of social control.

-The concept of social control is related to the notion of social order, which is identified as existing in the following areas of society: